leight-core/leight/README.md

 # leight

-Leight is a Javascript library helper for React and Ant Design.
+Leight is a Javascript library helper for Next.js and Ant Design.

 ## Some interesting things